austiincottrell/house_calc/README.md

     {'< Location as a string >':[< zip code >, [< lowest you'll take for rent >, < highest you'll take for rent >]]}

-Your negative cashflow is ran with the lowest rent so you don't over estimate your cashflow and get yourself into a bad investment.
+Your cashflow is ran with the lowest rent so you don't over estimate your cashflow and get yourself into a bad investment.
 </p>